mrzepinski/es6-guide/let_+_const.md

 const cannot be reinitialized.
 It will throw an Error when we try to assign another value.

-Let’s look for the equivalent in ES5:
+Let's look for the equivalent in ES5:

 ```javascript
 // ES5 const